 Who is this best for?
 Banks, fintechs, and asset issuers building compliant on‑chain products.

 How much does it cost?
-Pilot programs often exceed RM500,000 in setup and licensing costs.
+Test programs often exceed RM500,000 in setup and licensing costs.

-Malaysia’s sustainability goals depend on transparent supply chains—especially in palm oil, rubber, and manufacturing.
-Blockchain strengthens ESG data integrity by verifying every step from production to export.
-The Malaysian Palm Oil Council’s traceability pilot already boosts global confidence in local exports and reduces greenwashing risks.
+Malaysia's sustainability goals depend on clear supply chains.
+That is especially true in palm oil, rubber, and manufacturing.
+Blockchain strengthens ESG data truth by checking every step from production to export.
+The Malaysian Palm Oil Council's traceability test already boosts global confidence in local exports.
+It reduces greenwashing risks.

-According to Bursa Malaysia’s 2024 ESG report, blockchain-based traceability improved audit efficiency by 40% and reduced manual discrepancies by 35%.
-That’s a strong case for blockchain’s role in sustainability reporting and carbon accounting.
+According to Bursa Malaysia's 2024 ESG report, blockchain‑based traceability improved audit speed by 40%.
+It reduced manual mistakes by 35%.
+That is a strong case for blockchain's role in sustainability reporting and carbon accounting.

 Category: ESG / Supply Chain Transparency